Proximus design system

 See deprecated code

-expiry date: 30/04/2021
+expiry date: 30/04/2024

-last modified: 15/02/2023 15:15:04
+last modified: 08/11/2023 10:30:16

 Types

-1. Information message
+1. Success message

 Displayed to give a direct feedback to the user when ordering or activating something.
 This type of message is also used for a congratulations message, when the user's action triggers something positive or additional than the initial request.
 Congratulation message offers a neat solution to trigger some surprise and delight.

-3. Error message
+2. Error message

 Prompted when user input is incorrect, forbidden, or the system fails to operate a task.
 The error message helps the user by giving him the feedback about what error he encountered.

-4. Warning message
+3. Warning message

 Triggered when user is about to do a destructive action such as: deletion, non-reversible modification, etc.

-5. On going message
+4. On going message

 Displayed to give a feedback to the user when a process has started but has not finished running.